It’s no secret we’re living in a mobile world. We’re hoping that by now, most of you have recognized this and adapted accordingly.

-If you don’t know where to begin, I’m here to help.
+If you don’t know where to begin, we’re here to help.

-As an expert in this space, I’ll share with you what you can start doing immediately to improve your mobile search ranking.
+As experts in this space, we’ll share with you what you can start doing immediately to improve your mobile search ranking.
 Here’s what you need to know.

 Focus on speed